Caerlaverock Castle: History

 The present castle was preceded by several fortifications in the area: a Roman fort on Ward Law Hill and a British hill fort that was in use around 950.
-The chronicles in the 12th-century Annales Cambriæ state that King Gwenddoleu ap Ceidio died nearby at the Battle of Arthuret in 573.
+The chronicles in the 12th-century Annales Cambriæ state that King Gwenddoleu ap Ceidio died at the Battle of Arthuret in Cumbria in 573 in a fight over Caer-Laverock.
 His death triggered his bard Myrddin Wyllt to go insane and retreat into the woods, an act that later inspired the character of Merlin in Arthurian legend.

 The Maxwell family can be traced back to Undwin and his son Maccus in the 11th century; Maccus gave his name to the barony of Maccuswell or Maxwell.
 His grandson, John de Maccuswell (d.
 1241), was first Lord Maxwell of Caerlaverock.
 The Baronies of Maxwell and Caerlaverock then passed down through the male line, sometimes collaterally.
 Robert de Maxwell of Maxwell, Caerlaverock and Mearns (d.
 1409) rebuilt Caerlaverock castle and was succeeded by Herbert Maxwell of Caerlaverock (d.
 1420).

 The earliest mention of the lands of Caerlaverock is around 1160, when they were granted to the monks of Holm Cultram Abbey.
 Around 1220, Alexander II of Scotland granted the lands to Sir John Maxwell, making him Warden of the West March.
 Sir John Maxwell also served as Chamberlain of Scotland from 1231 to 1233, and began work on the first castle at Caerlaverock.
 This castle was square in shape and was one of the earliest stone castles to be built in Scotland.
 It had a moat with a bridge facing north.
 Only the foundations and remains of a wooden enclosure around it remain.

 This early castle may have been incomplete when it was abandoned in favour of a rock outcrop some 200 m to the north.
 It was here that Sir John's brother Sir Aymer Maxwell began construction of the present castle.
 Sir Aymer also served as Chamberlain in 1258–1260, and was Justiciar of Galloway in 1264.
 In the 1270s, the "new" castle was completed, and Herbert Maxwell, nephew of John Maxwell, occupied it.